All elections have been postponed.

 - 2017: The 2017 General Election, as the Conservative and Unionist Party candidate for the Windsor

-- 2015: The 2015 General Election, as the Conservative and Unionist Party candidate for the Member of Parliament for Windsor
+- 2015: The 2015 General Election, as the Conservative and Unionist Party candidate for the Windsor

-- 2010: The 2010 General Election, as the Conservative and Unionist Party candidate for the Member of Parliament for Windsor
+- 2010: The UK Parliament elections, as the Conservative and Unionist Party candidate for the Windsor

 That's all we know!
 Will you help us find more about this candidate?